QIWI-API/bill-payments-docs/bill-payments_en.html.md

 ## Personalization {#pers}

 Personalization allows you to create a payment form with your style, customizable logo, background and color of the buttons.
-Customization is possible on kassa.qiwi.com
+You can create styles in your account on kassa.qiwi.com , when setting up codeStyle.
+Possible to create several styles.
-Must send extra: "themeCode":"codeStyle"
+In the query, you must pass the variable: "themeCode": "codeStyle" in the customFields parameter.

 Parameter|Description|Type
 ---------|--------|---|---------|---